Chart Color Schemes

 Berwick - South East features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 88.0% of all households, including 56.3% couples with children, 19.4% couples without children, and 11.7% single parent families.
-Non-family households account for the remaining 12.0%, with lone person households at 10.5% and group households making up 1.5%.
-The median household size is 3.3 people, larger than the Greater Melbourne average of 2.9.
+Family households constitute 88.0% of all households, including 56.3% couples with children, 19.4% couples without children, and 11.7% single parent families.
+Non-family households account for the remaining 12.0%, with lone person households at 10.5% and group households comprising 1.5% of the total.
+The median household size is 3.3 people, which is larger than the Greater Melbourne average of 2.9.

 Frequently Asked Questions - Households